How It’s Made

 The Soundboard is the curved board on the front.
 The Backboard is the board in the back.
-Older zhengs and zithers had flat backboards, but during they instrument reforms of the 1950s and onward, the instrument makers found it necessary to curve it convex up, approximating the curve of the soundboard.
+Older zhengs and zithers had flat backboards.
+During the instrument reforms of the 1950s the instrument makers found it necessary to curve backboards convex up, approximating the curve of the soundboard.
 They do this to limit the size of the resonance cavity.
 That big open space in the center of the guzheng helps amplify the sound of the plucked strings while adjusting the overall quality and characteristics of the sounds the instrument produces.
 As one reference relates: "The approximate resonant pitch of the air chamber is important to the sound, determining as it does which frequency ranges will be enriched.
 That resonance is jointly determined... by the volume of the chamber and the size of the [sound holes]." ("Musical Instrument Design: Practical Information for Instrument Making" by Bart Hopkin, 1996).

 Aside from being curved, the backboard is the place where the sound holes are carved.
 These are needed for the amplified sound of the strings to escape and reach the audience.
 The shape or total surface area of the sound holes affect the pitch range the chamber resonates with and how it does so.
-Unfortunately, I again don't have much sources on instruments with resonance chambers or sound holes as large as the guzheng.
+I don't have many sources on instruments with resonance chambers or sound holes as large as the guzheng.
 Placement, shape, size, and total surface area of the combined holes could have different effects.
-Or, because they are so sizable, perhaps after a certain point it doesn't matter.
-All I can say is that zhengs have had different sizes, shapes, and placements of sound holes throughout history, with variation even across modern S-bridge guzheng.
+Then again, perhaps after a certain point size doesn't matter.
+All I can say is that zhengs have had different sizes, shapes, and placements of sound holes throughout history and continue to do so today.